Indian grey mongoose: Ecology and behaviour

 The Indian grey mongoose is omnivorous, though most of its diet is made up from live prey it catches from being an opportunistic hunter, with mice, rats, lizards, snakes, and beetles making up the bulk.
 Also eaten are ground birds, their eggs, grasshoppers, scorpions, centipedes, frogs, crabs, fish, and parts of plants: fruits, berries, and roots, as well as larger prey including hares and egrets.
 It kills prey by delivering a bite to the neck or head.

 This species is known for its ability to combat venomous snakes.
 It primarily achieves this through tiring the snake out, by enticing it to make multiple strikes which it acrobatically avoids.
-Secondary protection against the venomous bite includes the stiff rigid hair, which is excited at such times, the thick loose skin and specialised acetylcholine receptors render it resistant or immune to snake venom.
+Secondary protection against the venomous bite includes the stiff rigid hair, which is excited at such times; the thick loose skin; and specialised acetylcholine receptors, which render it resistant or immune to snake venom.
 When dealing with scorpions, no measures are taken to disable the sting, and they are picked up in any manner.

 The Indian grey mongoose typically opens eggs by holding them between the paws and biting a hole in the little end.
 Smaller mongooses typically open eggs by throwing them between their legs against a hard object, so it has been speculated, that the adult Indian grey mongoose should do likewise with large eggs.

-The Indian grey mongoose mates between March and October, it breeding two to three times each year.
-The gestation period lasts for 60 to 65 days, the female gives birth to two to four offspring.
+The Indian grey mongoose mates two to three times each year, between March and October.
+The gestation period lasts for 60 to 65 days; the female gives birth to two to four offspring.

-The lifespan of the Indian grey mongoose is seven years in the wild, or 12 years, when in captivity.
+The lifespan of the Indian grey mongoose is seven years in the wild, or 12 years when in captivity.